When to Collect the GST and QST

 The taxes are payable no later than the date on which the lessee is required to pay the rent under the written contract.

-A portion of a construction contract payment is often withheld as security until the transaction is completed in accordance with a federal or provincial law, or a written agreement relating to the construction, renovation, alteration or repair of a building, boat or other sea-going vessel.
+A portion of a construction contract payment is often withheld as security by the purchaser until the transaction is completed in accordance with a federal or provincial law, or a written agreement relating to the construction, renovation, alteration or repair of a building, boat or other sea-going vessel.
 In this case, the GST and QST must be collected on the earlier of the following dates:

 - the date the amount is withheld;